TheMrCorvy/ReactChallenge/README.md

 -   Run `npm install` | `yarn install` to install all dependencies.
 -   Run `npm start` | `yarn run` to run the app locally.
+-   Run `cp .env.example .env.local` to add the API key to the app environment.
 -   You can find the project running on `localhost:3000`.

 ## How to use the calendar